 The investment philosophy behind the BT Global Growth Fund is to provide investors with a global investment approach via the Canadian equity markets and hedge their portfolios against the negative effects of the unprecedented growth in money supply and the subsequent devaluation of paper currencies globally.
-The Fund is a value-oriented, long/short equity product created to provide an investment vehicle for high-net-worth investors to augment their portfolio returns through long-term capital appreciation.
+The Fund is a value-oriented, long/short equity product created to provide an investment vehicle for Canadian high-net-worth investors and family offices to augment their portfolio returns through long-term capital appreciation.

 Our Idea Generation Process

 Some of our favorite themes include disruptive industrial and resource utilization patterns, identification of over-hyped stories as well as global trends in demographics, economic growth and resource consumption.

 Industry Specialists Validation

 We seek inputs from experts in specific industries such as agriculture, oil and gas, banking and finance, precious metals, uranium, healthcare including cannabis, telecommunications and various other sectors.
 This allows us to confirm or challenge our hypotheses, therefore making our conclusions more robust.

 BT Global Growth’s management team perform in-house analysis of trends in the market.
 In addition, management conducts interviews with company executives, industry consultants, opinion leaders and research analysts.